Lighthouses of the Bahamas

 Jesper Jurcenoks has a 2007 photo,

-shows that the date 1892 is carved above the door of the tower, and
+shows the date 1892 carved above the door of the tower, and

 the tower is centered in a Google satellite

 view.
-No information on the history of this odd stucture is available.
+Very little information on the history of this odd stucture is available, but it is listed as active in the Jenkins 1904 light list.

 According to one source, the short tower painted with red horizontal